chstahir/RMH-Acumatica/README.md

 # RMH-Acumatica
-Integartion of RMH with Acumatica ERP
+Integration of RMH with Acumatica ERP
+Documentation and testing